 |__MRO_CMD__||Yes||Bourne shell command to run the stage code|

 It is critical that the special variables listed as required are present in the final template you create.
-If you are unsure of how this template should appear for your cluster, consult your cluster's administrator or help desk.
+For more information on how the template should appear for a cluster, consult your cluster administrator or help desk.

-To validate that cluster mode is properly configured, you can follow the same validation instructions given for cellranger-atac in the Installation page but add --jobmode=sge or --jobmode=lsf.
+To validate that cluster mode is properly configured, follow the same validation instructions given for cellranger-atac in the Installation page, but add --jobmode=sge or --jobmode=lsf.

 $ cellranger-atac mkfastq --run=./tiny-bcl --samplesheet=./tiny-sheet.csv --jobmode=sge Martian Runtime - 1.1.0 Running preflight checks (please wait)...
 2016-09-13 12:00:00 [runtime] (ready) ID.HAWT7ADXX.MAKE_FASTQS_CS.MAKE_FASTQS.PREPARE_SAMPLESHEET 2016-09-13 12:00:00 [runtime] (split_complete) ID.HAWT7ADXX.MAKE_FASTQS_CS.MAKE_FASTQS.PREPARE_SAMPLESHEET ...

-Once the preflight checks are finished, when you check your job queue, you will begin to see stages queuing up:
+Once the preflight checks are finished, check the job queue to see stages queuing up:

 $ qstat job-ID prior name user state submit/start at queue slots ja-task-ID ----------------------------------------------------------------------------------------------------------------- 8675309 0.56000 ID.HAWT7AD jdoe qw 09/13/2016 12:00:00 email@example.com 1 8675310 0.55500 ID.HAWT7AD jdoe qw 09/13/2016 12:00:00 firstname.lastname@example.org 1

-If you encounter a pipeline failure, an error message will appear:
+In the event of a pipeline failure, an error message is displayed.